Tesfa-B/alx-system_engineering-devops/0x01-shell_permissions/README.md

- touch hello: creates an empty file named hello chmod 764 hello: gives the permission to add excute to  owner chmod 774 hello: gives the permission to add  group owner
+ touch hello: creates an empty file named hello chmod 764 hello: gives the permission to add excute to  owner chmod 774 hello: gives the permission to add  group owner chmod a+x hello: gives execution permission to all chmod 007 hello: gives all permission to other users chmod 753 hello: gives permission rwx rx wx to hello chmod --refrence=hello olleh: sets the mode dame as the other file chmod -R ugo+X . : adds execute  permission to all subdirectories of Pwd chmod -m 751 my_dir : creates my-dir with rwx rx r permission